Thank you for joining the RepresentUs Text Team!

 Signing off for the day

 One of the most important things to note when asking for a text assignment is that you will not only be responding to people who reply to you right away, but also to people who respond to you later.
-When signing off for the day, let a Text Captain know on Slack that you are done textbanking so they can reassign any replies.
+When signing off for the day, Spoke has a feature you can use to release your texts to make sure they get answered after your shift is finished.

 Before you sign on and start texting, here are three very important principles to ensure that you and the people you interact with have a positive experience:

 - RESPECT - You will have a wide range of texting conversations, some of which will be very heartwarming and easy, and some that will be more challenging.
 We encourage you to offer lots of enthusiasm for anyone who is willing to have conversations with you, whether or not they initially agree with the RepresentUs position on a campaign.
 However, please know that you are not expected to engage in conversations with people that are disrespectful to you, and in turn, we ask that you never get into arguments or speak disrespectfully to anyone you are texting on behalf of RepresentUs.
 While it’s a good policy to be persuasive and patient with people, we don’t want you to waste your time having a lengthy conversation with someone who has no intention of participating in our asks or changing their mind about an issue.
 Sometimes your conversation will be planting a seed that will need to be watered by future interactions with RepresentUs, so a few back-and-forth messages with only the pushbacks we have pre-written for you are enough.
 We want you to focus on conversations where you can make an impact.

 - CONSENT - It is legally and morally imperative that if anyone asks to be removed from our list, you remove them.
 Please do not continue to text anyone who says “STOP,” “do not contact me anymore,” “please remove me from your list,” or anything else that implies they do not want to communicate with you.